MaloADBA/MGenSeg_2D/README.md

 'Supervised TransUnet' (https://arxiv.org/abs/2102.04306) --> For comparison with a fully supervised model

-## Task : Cross-modality tumor segmentation with BRATS
+## Task : domain adaptation for tumor segmentation with BRATS

 We build an unsupervised domain adaptation task with BraTS where each MR contrast (T1,T1ce,FLAIR,T2) is considered as a distinct modality.
 The models provided aim at reaching good segmentation performances on an unlabeled target modality dataset by leveraging annotated source images of an other modality.